90327k/Quaternions---The-Right-Tetrahedron-Model/README.md

 `i, j, k` = imaginary vector components (imaginary edges from w)

-we start of with `x, y, z` real vector components but by multiplying by the rotation density we can explore the `i, j, k` imaginary vector components
+initially we have `x, y, z` the real vector components

+by multiplying them with the rotation density `w` we can explore the `i, j, k` imaginary vector components